 Anglo American, shareholders in De Beers since 1926, and the Oppenheimer family announce an agreement for Anglo American to acquire the family’s share in De Beers.

-The Forevermark brand was launched.
+The Forevermark brand is launched.

 De Beers Auction Sales pioneers the industry’s first successful sales of rough diamonds using online auctions.